 Paladar 511, 511 Marigny St. 504 509 6782 This is a new place for me, its on the edge of the Marigny in a converted warehouse building.
 I've eaten here a few times and think the food is very good.
 The small plates are the way to go here, I've had the tuna and the ravioli and they are my favorites (I've also had some of their papredelli and it was also good).
 The pizzas are small and the strength of them is the sauce and of course the crust.
 It's a little pricy but the food is well prepared and the service during both my visits was excellent.
 Really special is that they take reservations!
 Kind of a crappy part of the Marigny so don't park too far from the door.
 (Stan & Rosemary)

 Cavan 3607 Magazine St. This is a reasonably new place on Magazine street uptown and it seems not on the tourist radar yet, its a very cool place, actually a renovated home and the interior is done in a very interesting way.
 We had a great meal here and I got a chance to sample a couple of the entree's.
 They also have some great starters (do not miss the oyster toast).
 It's not an inexpensive place, and I am not so sure about the description as a gastro pub, its far from a pub, but the service was terrific and the food great and its a very nice dining experience.
-Oddly enough, recent reports say they are under new ownership, so I am not sure what that means.
+Oddly enough, recent reports say they are under new ownership and a new chef, so I am not sure what that means.
 (Arthur & Caroline)

 Pacal's Manale: 1838 Napoleon Ave.
 504 895 4877 This place has been here forever it seems, it has a very 40-50-s vibe to the decor and general layout.
 The bar is oddly cash only but they accept cc's in the dining room.
 There is a very good oyster bar right in the bar, making waiting for a table nicer than just sitting there for 30-45 mins (not an unlikely wait) while you have a dozen and a drink.
 They say they invented the BBQ shrimp here, perhaps, and its very good (especially with the warmed bread they provide), but its really large shrimp in butter, with lots of pepper and some extras, and although I and my companion enjoyed it, it is more pricey then it should be.
 The rest of the meal was solid neighborhood stuff in the New Orleans tradition, the gumbo was good but not great and the rest of meal also in that class.
 I found the wait staff attentive and we were seated in a timely manner.
 Overall, a very nice experience but it is more expensive than you might think, its not a place to eat if your a super value oriented consumer.
 If you can, call for reservations!